vibe-d/webchat-tutorial/tutorial/tutorial.md

 Incremental updates
 -------------------

 Now that we have a basic chat going, let's use some JavaScript and WebSockets to get incremental updates instead of reloading the whole page after each message.
-This will also give us immediate updates when other clients write messages.
-We start with a route to handle the web socket connection:
+This will also give us immediate updates when other clients write messages, so that no manual page reloading is necessary.
+We start with a route to handle incoming web socket connections:

+	// GET /ws?room=...&name=...
 	void getWS(string room, string name, scope WebSocket socket) {
 		auto r = getOrCreateRoom(room);